Copa Federación Centro: 1940–41 Copa Presidente Federación Castellana

 The competition was resumed in 1941, as a means to resume the regional championships in central Spain that had been suppressed after the restructuring of the Royal Spanish Football Federation following the Spanish Civil War.
 The main reason, however, was the complete consolidation and success of the competitions at the national level.

 For this reason, it was renamed the Copa Presidente Federación Castellana, having its renewed dispute in the 1940–41 season.
 The title was disputed by the champion and runner-up of the last Central Regional Championship, the 1939 Mancomunado, who were Athletic-Aviation Club and Real Madrid CF.

-The contest was played over two legs, the first on 15 June at the Chamartín Stadium and the second on June 22 at the Vallecas Stadium, where Atlético temporarily played until the reconstruction work of the Metropolitan Stadium was completed (it had been destroyed in the Civil War).
+The contest was played over two legs; the first on 15 June at the Chamartín Stadium, the second on 22 June at the Vallecas Stadium, where Atlético temporarily played until the reconstruction work of the Metropolitan Stadium was completed (it had been destroyed in the Civil War).
 Atlético-Aviación was champion of the competition for the first time after a 3–1 aggregate win against its neighbors and historical rivals, Real Madrid, the absolute dominators of the regional tournaments of Castile.